flutter/website/src/get-started/install/help.md

 __What does this issue look like?__

 The command `flutter doctor --android-licenses` fails.
-When you run `flutter doctor –verbose` you see an error message like this:
+Running `flutter doctor –verbose` gives an error message like the following:

 ```
 java.lang.UnsupportedClassVersionError: com/android/prefs/AndroidLocationsProvider